Skip to content

 EasyBuild

 Most software in the central LUMI software stacks is installed through EasyBuild.
 The central software stack is kept as compact as possible to ease maintenance and to avoid user confusion.
 E.g., packages for which users request special customisations will never be installed in the central software stack.
-Moreover, due to the technical implementation of a software stack on a system the size of LUMI, some software maintenance operations in the stack can be disruptive and only be done during system maintenance intervals, making maintenance difficult.
+Moreover, due to the technical implementation of a software stack on a system the size of LUMI, some software maintenance operations in the stack can be disruptive and can only be done during system maintenance intervals, making maintenance difficult.

 Before continuing to read this page, make sure you are familiar with the setup of the software stacks on LUMI and somewhat familiar with the Lmod module environment.